-The upcoming discussion will update you about the difference between acquisition criteria and strategic approaches by acquirer in strategic management.
+The upcoming discussion will update you about the difference between acquisition criteria and strategic approaches.

 1. Synergistic nature product/market.

 5. Under-exploitation of trademarks, brand names and copyrights.